Having limited choices in something can be frustrating.

-All the basic functions like adding credentials, audit report, sharing passwords, etc. can be done within a click or two.
-And apart from the typical login details, the tool can store notes, online identities, and cards.
+All the basic functions like adding credentials, autofill, audit report, password sharing, etc. can be done within a click or two.
+And apart from the typical secure login details, the tool can store notes, online identities, and cards.

-It uses a double layers protection of AES 256-bit and PBKDF2 SHA-256 to tackle brute force attacks and online hacking.
+It uses a double layer of protection of AES 256-bit and PBKDF2 SHA-256 to tackle brute force attacks and online hacking.

 Besides this, you can set two-factor authentication to prevent any unwanted break authorization to your account.

 Though there isn’t anything unique or extraordinary about the tool but RoboForm’s automatic form capture and auto-fill function is just amazing.